2020PB/police-brutality/reports/Missouri.md

 * https://www.ksdk.com/article/news/crime/florissant-officer-fired/63-022e88b0-2926-4716-9576-de0f212f52e7

-### Police push protestors off lawn | June 27th
+### Police push protesters off lawn | June 27th

-Protestors gathered in the parking lot of a Florissant police station.
-Officers declared the assembly unlawful and began to push protestors from the lawn into the parking lot.
-Officers used shields & batons to strike and shove protestors.
-Numerous protestors were arrested.
-Footage shows one arrested protestor hurled violently to the ground.
-Footage also shows police targeting individuals taking photos and video on the side of the protests; these individuals were pushed back among the protestors as well.
-Additionally, multiple witnesses state protestors with megaphones were targeted.
+Protesters gathered in the parking lot of a Florissant police station.
+Officers declared the assembly unlawful and began to push protesters from the lawn into the parking lot.
+Officers used shields & batons to strike and shove protesters.
+Numerous protesters were arrested.
+Footage shows one arrested protester hurled violently to the ground.
+Footage also shows police targeting individuals taking photos and video on the side of the protests; these individuals were pushed back among the protesters as well.
+Additionally, multiple witnesses state protesters with megaphones were targeted.

-Police continued to push protestors into the road.
+Police continued to push protesters into the road.
 Filmers state that police maced them.
-Protestors responded by splashing police with water and throwing empty water bottles.
+Protesters responded by splashing police with water and throwing empty water bottles.

-Police continued to snag protestors and arrest them.
+Police continued to snag protesters and arrest them.

 tags: shield, baton, push, shove, strike, arrest, mace, pepper-spray, spray, throw, protester